The assumption for this model to be effective is: Each product has the same profit margin.

 The reason for this is that once the keyword triggers the ad to display and the potential buyer clicks on it, once on the site the potential buyer may or may not purchase the matching product.
 He or she may buy something totally different or purchase a number of products.
 The only hard data you can optimize from is the cost, the revenues, and the conversion rate.
 In a portfolio approach, if you have 1 keyword producing conversions at 10% cost of revenue, then another keyword will be allowed to produce conversions at 30% (assuming the revenue produced by the two keywords are the same, and because they usually are different it creates a complexity that is only practical to solve with automation software).

 The average of 20% is what matters to maximize the outcome under this methodology.
 This is easy to illustrate through branded terms.
 The branded terms (your own company name, URL, etc.) usually produces revenues in the low single digit percentage cost because you likely have a quality score of 10 (ad rank impact) and a very high relative conversion rate.
 That leaves a surplus (relative to the 10% cost of revenue target) that can be used to grow your revenues, market share and customer base for non-branded terms and still stay below your cost target.
 Alternatively, if you isolate the branded terms to enjoy the high profit that they produce, the non-branded terms may all be above 10% cost of revenues and the result is that you leave all that business for your competitors to have.

 This methodology is effective when you have MANY products with the SAME margins.

 One problem with this model for an eCommerce company is when products have varying profit margins and prices.
-In theory you can successfully optimize a campaign for Revenues, but while the revenues may grow - the profit may turn negative in a worst case scenario.
+In theory, you can successfully optimize a campaign for revenue.
+But while the revenue may grow – the profit may turn negative in a worst-case scenario.
 The solution to this challenge is presented in the next blog in this series.